What is Sleep Apnea Doing to Your Sleep?

 Picture of normal breathing vs. breathing with obstructive sleep apnea During sleep, an obstructive sleep apnea victim's airway closes, causing him or her to stop breathing until he or she awakens for a second or two to take a breath.

 These numbers are simply breathtaking (pun possibly intented here ;).
 But in all seriousness, think about this.
-Sleep apnea affects nearly a quarter of all men, and, as you will see, is not to be taken lightly.
+Sleep apnea affects quite a large amount of the population, and, as you will see, is not to be taken lightly in terms of what it can do to you.
 And yet many people still don't know what sleep apnea is.
-Taking the time to read this page will put you in a great position to help someone in the future (and quite literally save or extend their life), as the statistics indicate you are likely to know quite a few people who develop obstructive sleep apnea.
+Taking the time to read this page will put you in a great position to help someone in the future (and quite literally save or extend their life).
+As the statistics indicate, you are likely to know quite a few people who develop obstructive sleep apnea.

 The word "apnea" simply means the absence of breathing.
 To have sleep apnea thus means to stop breathing during sleep.